metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 ![app-registrations](/images/azure-installation/app-registrations.png)
 3. Select **+ New Registration** at the top.
 ![new-registration](/images/azure-installation/new-registration.png)
-4. Provide a name for the application (e.g., `Azure-Metricly-Integration`).
+4. Provide a name for the application (e.g., `Azure-CloudWisdom-Integration`).
 4. Select **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts** for Supported Account Types.
 5. Find the **Redirect URI (optional)** section.
-Select **Web** and input `https://app.metricly.com`.
+Select **Web** and input `https://us.cloudwisdom.virtana.com`.
 ![redirect-uri-url](/images/azure-installation/redirect-uri-url.png)
 6. Select **Register** at the bottom of the window.

 ## 3. Get the Application ID, Application Key, & Tenant ID from Azure

-Once you have completed part 2, you are redirected to the `Azure-Metricly-Integration`'s overview page.
+Once you have completed part 2, you are redirected to the `Azure-CloudWisdom-Integration`'s overview page.

 1. Copy the **Application (client) ID**.
-2. Return to the tab with Metricly open.
+2. Return to the tab with CloudWisdom open.
 Paste the ID into the _Client ID_ field.
 Once it’s pasted, return to the Azure tab.
 ![azure-app-id](/images/azure-installation/azure-app-id.png)
 3. Select **Certificates & secrets**.
 ![certs-secrets](/images/azure-installation/certs-secrets.png)